Best AI Software for Law Firms

 The Best AI Tools for Law Firms

-High-performing law firms build an AI stack, a set of specialized tools that each solve a different part of the intake, case management, and client communication lifecycle.
-Below are the core categories and the top AI tools commonly used across modern legal practices.
+High-performing law firms build an AI stack, a set of specialized tools that each solve a different part of the intake, case management, and communication lifecycle.

 Clio Duo (with Clio Manage) ↗